-- 1. Building-integrated Battery Energy Storage Systems - a.
+1. Building-integrated Battery Energy Storage Systems

+- a.
 Battery Energy Storage Systems that are building-integrated, whether a residential or commercial building, energy storage systems shall not be erected, constructed, installed, or modified as provided in this section without first obtaining a building permit from the Building Inspector. - b.
 Building-integrated energy storage systems may be coupled with rooftop solar or behind the meter applications for peak shaving. - c.
 Building-integrated battery energy storage systems may be located in any zoning district of the Town of Leicester. - 2.
 Co-located Battery Energy Storage Systems - a.
 Battery Energy Storage Facilities are encouraged to co-locate with solar photovoltaic installations, energy, power generation stations, and electrical substations.
-Leicester Zoning - Battery Energy Storage Systems associated with on-site solar power generation shall be permitted in the same districts as Large-Scale Solar Arrays by Special Permit and Site Plan Review. - c.
-If co-located with a solar photovoltaic installation, the BESS shall not exceed the necessary capacity and size generated by the output of the co-located solar photovoltaic installation. - 3.
-Battery Energy Storage systems not associated with on-site solar generation shall only be permitted in the Business (B), Industrial (I), Business-Industrial A (BI-A), Highway Business-Industrial District 1, and Highway-Business-Industrial District 2, districts, and shall require a Special Permit and Site Plan Review from the Planning Board.
-Battery Energy Storage Systems not associated with on-site solar generation are prohibited allowed by Special Permit in the Water
+Leicester Zoning - b.
+Battery Energy Storage Systems associated with on-site solar power generation shall be permitted in the same districts as Large-Scale Solar Arrays by Special Permit and Site Plan Review. - c.
+If co-located with a solar photovoltaic installation, the BESS shall not exceed the necessary capacity and size generated by the output of the co-located solar photovoltaic installation.

+3. Battery Energy Storage systems not associated with on-site solar generation shall only be permitted in the Business (B), Industrial (I), Business-Industrial A (BI-A), Highway Business-Industrial District 1, and Highway-Business-Industrial District 2, districts, and shall require a Special Permit and Site Plan Review from the Planning Board.
+Battery Energy Storage Systems not associated with on-site solar generation are prohibited in the Water Resource Protection Overlay District a.
+The nameplate capacity of an Energy Storage system shall not exceed the total kw of renewable energy being produced on the 3-phase distribution line that the energy storage system will be interconnected to.